 5. Try meditation

-It might sound a bit extreme to bust out the yoga mat while in an interview waiting room, but there are more discrete ways to meditate.
+It might sound a bit extreme to bust out the yoga mat while in an interview waiting room, but there are more discrete ways to meditate to combat anxiety.

 “I work with my clients to use a centering practice regularly to calm nerves and connect with the interviewer,” says Hepburn.
 “Try an affirmation, Box Breathing, a Body Scan meditation, a Power Pose, using a mediation app exercise on Calm, Headspace, or Shine—whatever works for you is great.
 Practice it often so you can rely on it when under stress.”